Lost Cities & Bedouin Tents

 Accommodation on this trip is a real stand-out!
 Stay at some of Jordan’s best eco-lodges, a resort on the Dead Sea, cabins in Ajloun and traditional boutique family run establishments throughout.

-JORDAN TOUR HIGHLIGHTS
+ULTIMATE JORDAN TOUR HIGHLIGHTS

 - Explore the majestic archaeological wonders of Jordan including the epic site of Jerash and the lesser-known site of Umm Ar-Rasas, as well as Jordan’s remote desert castles Qasr Amra and Qasr al-Azraq

 - Safari through the sands of the Wadi Rum in the style of ‘Lawrence of Arabia’ on the back of a camel and see Petra the lost city of the Nabataeans.

 - Take some time out to relax with a full day at the Dead Sea the lowest place on Earth and gain perspective on how local people live by spending a day with a local shepherd and their flock in Azraq

 - Try your hand and cooking delicious Jordanian food and making a great Arabian coffee